Arr0way/arr0way.github.io/_posts/2016-06-16-penetration-testing-tools-cheat-sheet.md

 ### R Services Enumeration

-Legacy, included for completeness and you never know what you might find on an internally.
-Also, I'm fairly certain that nmap -A will perform all the rservices enumeration listed below, but here it is for completeness:
+This is Legacy, included for completeness.

+nmap -A will perform all the rservices enumeration listed below, but I've added this section for completeness:

 #### RSH Enumeration
 ##### RSH Run Commands